PolomskiBartlomiej/spring-rabbitmq-retry-dead-message/README.md

  **2. Dead letter be retry to original queue with one minut delay**

- To retry with delay need 3 component:
+ To retry with delay need 4 component:
 - Dlq Listner - to recevice message from Dlq
 - RetryPublisher - to resend message with retry
-- delayed message exchange pluggin
+- delayed message exchange plugin
 - xdeath properties from dlq

 1. Dead Letter Listener: